AlexSmall96/Portfolio-Project-1/README.md

 - Easily navigate through different sections of the site.
 - Learn more about what kind of food the restaurant offers.
 - Easily book a table to visit the restaurant.
-- View the restaurants social media links for more information or to contact the restaurant.
+- View the restaurant's social media links for more information or to contact the restaurant.

 ### Website Owner
 As a site owner I want to: